Peyronies Disease is not a true "disease".

-For almost all men, safe and effective penis therapy will be necessary to straighten your penis out.
+For almost all men, safe and effective penis traction therapy (PTT) will be necessary to straighten your penis out.

 This is the natural cycle for the simple condition that is called "Peyronies Disease".

 As you can now understand, it is actually just the evolving healing cycle for any scar tissue.

 If your penis does not straighten out by itself, or if does not straighten out sufficiently to make you happy, Don't Worry!
 A bent penis caused by Peyronies Disease is easy to fix 99.999% of the time!